catppuccin/userstyles/docs/userstylesyml.md

       past-maintainers: [*elkrien]
 ```

-If the change is accepted, you will receive a invite to the `catppuccin` organization,
+If the change is accepted, you will receive an invitation to the `catppuccin` organization,
 and become a member of the [`userstyles-maintainers` team](https://github.com/orgs/catppuccin/teams/userstyles-maintainers).
 As a maintainer you will be expected to:
   - Review and merge PRs for the userstyle you maintain.